01 · Practice

 "I like products that feel obvious.
 The kind where everything just works, the details make sense, and the user trusts it immediately."

-05 · Capabilities
+Capabilities

-From first sketch to production floor.
+From first sketch to supplier-ready handoff.

 Product Strategy